Multicultural resource directory

 The Free Translating Service provided by the Department of Home Affairs can be used by most permanent and some temporary residents.This service allows holders of certain types of visas to get key personal documents translated for free.

 Community Legal Centres can provide free information, advice and referral, representation and casework, community education and advocacy for vulnerable clients and communities facing legal problems.
-You can also contact the Immigration Law Clinic run by the Bond University and Refugee and Immigration Legal Service (RAILS), which may be able to provide you with basic advice.
+You can also contact the Refugee and Immigration Legal Service (RAILS), which may be able to provide you with basic advice.